jerrytigerxu/way-reality-life/blog/The Life/Resolve to do His will.md

   The sequence (or cycle) that we need to constantly be in follows these basic steps:

-   - We are attracted to the Lord (through His Word or through other saints) (2 Corinthians 5:14-15, Jeremiah 31:3, S.S.
+  ### We are attracted to the Lord (through His Word or through other saints) (2 Corinthians 5:14-15, Jeremiah 31:3, S.S.
 1:4)

-   - We give ourselves to Him and resolve to do His will (John 7:17, 1 Sam.
+  ### We give ourselves to Him and resolve to do His will (John 7:17, 1 Sam.
 1:11)

-   - We learn more about ourselves in His light and abhor ourselves (Job 42:5-6, John 1:7, Isa.
+  ### We learn more about ourselves in His light and abhor ourselves (Job 42:5-6, John 1:7, Isa.
 6:5)

-   - We depend on Him and He adds more of His element to us (John 10:10, 2 Cor.
+  ### We depend on Him and He adds more of His element to us (John 10:10, 2 Cor.
 3:18)

-   - Repeat
+  This cycle keeps repeating until we all arrive at our destination (Ephesians 4:13, 2 Thessalonians 1:10).
+May we strive to stay in this wonderful cycle of life!